Veikkosuhonen/compiler/README.md

 ## Bugs

 Call expression parsing is incorrect, only `<identifier>(<arg list>)` is parsed as a call expression.
 Expressions such as `get_function()()` are not parsed correctly.

+When reporting useless writes, an unused function return is reported as a useless write, which is not accurate.
+But I'll anyways call it a feature.